CD or munis: Compare the options

 Use the tool below to see if an investment in tax-free municipal bonds makes sense for you.

 This hypothetical example does not reflect the performance of any particular investment.
-Sources: Yields are from the Federal Reserve H.15 Statistical Release and Barclays, as of 12/31/12 The average rate on 6-month negotiable certificates of deposit (secondary market) was 0.32%, quoted on an investment basis; the Barclays Municipal Bond Index yield-to-worst was 2.17%.
+Sources: Yields are from Bloomberg and Barclays, as of 12/31/14.
+The average rate on 6-month negotiable certificates of deposit (secondary market) was 0.43%, quoted on an investment basis; the Barclays Municipal Bond Index yield-to-worst was 2.09%.
 Tax information is from the Tax Foundation.
-State tax rates are as of 7/1/12; federal tax rates are as of 1/2/13 as stated in the American Taxpayer Relief Act of 2012.
+State and federal tax rates are as of 1/1/15.

 Safe, but slow